Find a Car Accident Doctor

 PIP covers only 80 percent of your medical expenses in the state of Florida.
 For example, if your medical bills totaled $10,000, your PIP would pay out $8,000.
 The rest of your expenses may be covered under your health insurance policy.

-Economic Benefits or Lost Wages
+Economic Benefits or Lost Wages in Auto Accident

 If your auto accident caused you to miss work and lose pay, your PIP insurance will provide up to 60 percent of your lost wages.